Last Updated: Jan 11, 2019

 |Case Fans||1 x 120mm Included (rear), 2 Additional 120mm Mounts|

-|Front Panel USB Ports||1 x 3.0, 1 x 2.0 (+ tons more on rear of case)|
+|Front Panel USB Ports||1 x 3.0, 1 x 2.0|

-|Case Dimensions||17.6 x 7.5 x 15 inches (L x W x H)|
+|Case Dimensions||15 x 7.8 x 16.2 inches (H x W x D)|

 Estimated Average Frame Rate (Ryzen 5 2400G Stock, 2x4GB 2666 MHz)

-Average FPS 1080p MEDIUM Settings
+Average FPS: 1080p MEDIUM Settings

-Average FPS 1080p HIGH Settings
+Average FPS: 1080p HIGH Settings

-Overally, this setup will get you very good 1080p performance in less-demanding titles like League of Legends and CSGO, decent performance in medium-demanding games like Overwatch, DOTA 2, Fortnite and Rocket League, but only playable performance in a small handful of the more demanding titles such as GTA V and PUBG - and only if you turn down those settings to low.
+Overall, a cheap 400 dollar custom gaming computer will get you very good 1080p performance in less-demanding titles like League of Legends and CSGO, decent performance in medium-demanding games like Overwatch, DOTA 2, Fortnite and Rocket League, but only playable performance in a small handful of the more demanding titles such as GTA V and PUBG - and only if you turn down those settings to low.